Overview

 Conclusion

-We hope you liked this page on the hike from "Sant'Uberto" to the ruins of the fortress of "Podestagno".
+We hope you liked this page on the hike from "Sant'Uberto" to the ruins of the fortress of "Podestagno," also known as "Botestagno."
 Before saying goodbye, we would like to mention that you can find other amazing hikes in Cortina and its surroundings by clicking here.

 If you want to thank us you can read the page Support us.
 If you only want to suggest a change, propose something or just say hello, in the section contacts and info you'll find all the ways to reach us.